 The Coyotes signed goaltender Zac Bierk on Aug.
 30, 2003.
 Bierk is not best known for his 47 games in the NHL, but rather for being the younger brother of Sebastian Bach, the lead singer of the hard rock band Skid Row.
 He spent two seasons with the Coyotes, appearing in 20 games with an impressive .924 save percentage and 2.46 goals-against average.

 Veteran center Dominic Moore signed with the Boston Bruins on Aug.
 30, 2016, after spending the previous three seasons with the New York Rangers.
 The Bruins were the 10th different team Moore played for in his 13-season career.
 He played in all 82 games of the 2016-17 season and scored 11 goals and 25 points.
-He returned for a second stint with the Toronto Maple Leafs the following season, which would be his final in the NHL.
+He returned for a second stint with the Toronto Maple Leafs the following season, which was his final in the NHL.

 Happy Birthday to You

 There have been 16 players born on this date who have played in the NHL.

 Other notable players born this date include Jean-Guy Gendron (87), Lowell MacDonald (80), and the previously mentioned Malakhov (54), and the late Jean-Guy Gendron.

 Matthew Zator is the assistant managing editor at THW and a writer who lives and breathes Vancouver Canucks hockey, the NHL Draft, and prospects in general.
 He loves talking about young players and their potential.
 Matthew is a must-read for Canucks fans and fans of the NHL Draft and its prospects.
 For interview requests or content information, you can follow Matthew through his social media accounts which are listed under his photo at the conclusion of articles like this one about Tyler Motte.